fcantor/AirBnB_clone/web_static/images/README.md

 # AirBnB Clone

 ## Description
-This directory includes images for AirBnB static website
+This directory includes images for the AirBnB static website